WooodHead/docs/2018/tool/docker/docker.md

 ## Docker Remote API

  In a standard, out-of-the-box Linux installation, the Docker daemon implements the Docker Remote API on a local IPC/Unix socker at /var/run/docker.sock.
 On Windows, it listen on a named pipe at npipe:////./pipe/docker_engine.
 It's also possible to configrute the Docker client and daemon to communicate over the network.
 The default non-TLS network port for Docker is 2375, the default TLS port is 2376.

+## Docker lifecycle

+* stop a container vs rm a container

+"docker continaer stop [containername|containerId]" "docker container ls -a" showing as Existed(0) with status.
+Stopping a container is like stopping a virtual machine.
+Although it's not currently running.
+Its entire configruation and contents still exist on the filesystem of the Docker host, and it can be restarted at any time.
+Stopping a container does not destory the container or the data inside of it.
+A best practice to take the two-step approach of stopping the container first and then deletingit.

 ## Note